Sun shining through palm leavesPhoto by Samuel Charron on Unsplash

 • Pack mosquito repellent that’s high in DEET.
 Costa Rican mosquitoes are nasty – and they often carry disease.

 • Watch the weather.
-Major weather events are relatively rare in Costa Rica, but according to the Organisation for Economic Cooperation and Development, the country is susceptible to earthquakes, floods, tropical storms, and hurricanes.
+Major weather events are relatively rare in Costa Rica, but the country is susceptible to earthquakes, floods, tropical storms, and hurricanes.

 • Make sure you choose travel insurance with high levels of coverage for medical emergencies and medical evacuation.
 ExactCare Extra® from Berkshire Hathaway Travel Protection has up to $50,000 in medical and $500,000 in evacuation coverage.